Basic Studio Policies

-1. PAYMENT POLICY: Payment must be made, preferably by check (payable to Amber Shay Nicholson), at the first lesson of the month for the entire month’s lessons (usually four lessons).
-Exceptions can be made in certain circumstances, only at the discretion of the teacher.
+1. PAYMENT POLICY: Payment must be made, preferably by check, at the first lesson of the month for the entire month’s lessons (usually four lessons).
+I will send each family an invoice prior to the first lesson of the month.

-Music I purchase for the student may be paid for at the lesson in which they receive it, or will be added to the next month's invoice.
+Music I purchase for the student will be added to the next month's invoice.

 **In general, there will be absolutely no refunds or credit given for cancellations less than 24 hrs. before the scheduled lesson time.**